 If you are not married to a British citizen, or do not intend to rely on a marriage as part of your British citizenship application, the Home Office requires that you:

-- Were in the UK 5 years before submitting your application;
+- were in the UK five years before submitting your application;

-- Have not been absent from the UK more than 450 days during those 5 years;
+- have not been absent from the UK more than 450 days during those five years;

-- Have sufficient proficiency of a UK language (English, Welsh, or Scottish Gaelic);
+- have sufficient proficiency of a UK language (English, Welsh, or Scottish Gaelic); and

 Naturalisation – married to a British citizen